 The coronavirus ("COVID-19") pandemic has had a significant adverse impact on our business.
 COVID-19 was first identified in Wuhan, China in December 2019.
 The COVID-19 outbreak was subsequently declared a pandemic by the World Health Organization on March 11, 2020.
 The COVID-19 pandemic has caused significant disruptions in the global economy, which significantly intensified in the United States in late March and continued into the summer months.
-The situation with respect to the COVID-19 pandemic continues to evolve rapidly and its effects, both short and long-term, remain unknown.
+The situation with respect to the COVID-19 pandemic continues to evolve and its effects, both short and long-term, remain unknown.
 Economic disruptions and other effects on the global or domestic economies caused by the COVID-19 pandemic could have a material adverse impact on the demand for our services and our ability to obtain financing on favorable terms or at all.

-In connection with the impact of the COVID-19 pandemic, the Company experienced a significant decline in truckload volumes during its fiscal quarter ended June 27, 2020.
-The number of loads hauled via truck was below the prior year comparable period by 21%, 21% and 9% for April, May and June, respectively.
-The extent to which the COVID-19 pandemic impacts the Company's results in future quarters will depend on future developments that are highly uncertain and cannot be predicted, including the duration of the pandemic, new information that may emerge concerning the severity of the pandemic, the actions taken to contain its impact and the role of federal, state and local governments that will be needed to help the economy transition back to more normal operating conditions.
+In connection with the impact of the COVID-19 pandemic, the Company experienced a significant decline in truckload volumes during the second quarter of 2020 compared to the corresponding period of 2019 followed by a similarly significant yet more gradual sequential increase in demand during the third quarter of 2020.
+This significant, rapid decrease in demand followed by the similarly significant yet more gradual increase was unprecedented in the history of the Company.
+The extent to which the COVID-19 pandemic impacts the Company's results in future quarters will depend on future developments that are highly uncertain and cannot be predicted, including the duration of the pandemic, the actions taken by federal, state and local governments in response to the pandemic and the length of time necessary for the economy to transition back to more normal operating conditions.
 These and other factors could have a material adverse impact on our business, financial position, results of operations and cash flows.

 Moreover, the COVID-19 virus continues to spread in areas where we provide services.
 The Landstar network includes over 1,200 independent agent locations throughout North America where such independent agents provide shipment coordination and dispatch services, freight tracking, trailer management and numerous other operational functions.
 Similarly, the Landstar network includes tens of thousands of truck capacity providers who operate throughout North America without any Landstar truck terminals.
 Management believes the decentralized nature of our model should insulate Landstar's freight operations in an environment where social distancing can disrupt centralized business structures.
-A significant impact to our independent agent network and/or a significant decrease in available truck capacity providers due to illness or government restrictions related to the COVID-19 pandemic could have a material adverse effect on our ability to source capacity to service our customers and could have a significant impact on Landstar, including our results of operations, revenue and cash flows.
+A significant disruption to our independent agent network and/or a significant decrease in available truck capacity providers due to illness or government restrictions related to the COVID-19 pandemic could have a material adverse effect on our ability to source capacity to service our customers and could have a significant impact on Landstar, including our results of operations, revenue and cash flows.

 In addition, the COVID-19 pandemic has caused significant disruptions in the Mexican economy.
-During the first half of the Company's 2020 fiscal year, the value of the Mexican peso to the U.S. dollar significantly depreciated and may continue to depreciate further.
+During the Company's 2020 fiscal year, the value of the Mexican peso to the U.S. dollar significantly depreciated and may continue to depreciate further.
 No assurances can be given regarding the potential impact of the COVID-19 pandemic and other factors on the Mexican economy and the value of the Mexican peso relative to the U.S. dollar and could have a significant adverse impact on the financial condition and results of operations of our Mexican subsidiaries.